Matrix functionality

 Abstract types

-The generic matrix types (matrix spaces) belong to the abstract type MatElem{T} and the matrix space parent types belong to MatSpace{T}.
-Similarly the generic matrix algebra matrix types belong to the abstract type MatRingElem{T} and the parent types belong to MatRing{T} Note that both the concrete type of a matrix space parent object and the abstract class it belongs to have the name MatElem, therefore disambiguation is required to specify which is intended.
+The generic matrix types (matrix spaces) belong to the abstract type MatElem{T} and the all matrix space parents are of the concrete type MatSpace{T}.
+On the other hand, the generic matrix algebra matrix types belong to the abstract type MatRingElem{T} and the parent types belong to the abstract MatRing{T} Note that both the concrete type of a matrix space parent object and the abstract class it belongs to have the name MatElem, therefore disambiguation is required to specify which is intended.
 The same is true for the abstract types for matrix spaces and their elements.

 Matrix space constructors